AMReX-Astro/MAESTROeX/paper/paper.md

 ``MAESTROeX`` is a massively parallel, finite-volume C++/F90 solver for low Mach number astrophysical flows.
 Our code utilizes a low Mach number equation set allowing for more efficient, long-time integration of highly subsonic flows compared to compressible approaches.
+The recommended range of applicability is for flows where the Mach number does not exceed ~0.1.

 In highly subsonic astrophysical phenomena, sound waves carry sufficiently little energy that they do not significantly affect the convective dynamics of the system.
 In many of these flows, modeling long-time convective dynamics are of interest, and numerical approaches based on compressible hydrodynamics are intractable, even on modern supercomputers.
 One approach to this problem is to use low Mach number models.
-In a low Mach number approach, asymptotic model equations are employed that do not contain sound waves.
+In our approach, asymptotic model equations are employed that do not contain sound waves.
 Our customized low Mach number model retains compressibilitiy effects due to, e.g., nuclear energy release, large-scale atmospheric stratification,